rjrasse/rjrasse.github.io/README.md

 ><div style="text-align: justify"> Biogeochemical cycles of carbon, oxygen, and nitrogen in oxygen minimum zones (OMZs) and anoxic basins.</div>

 #### Career Goal
-> <div style="text-align: justify"> Contributing to unravel the key set of mechanisms that concurrently modulate the carbon, oxygen, and nitrogen cycles in OMZs and anoxic basins to ultimately contribute to refine their mechanistic predictions. </div>
+> <div style="text-align: justify"> Contributing to unravel the key set of mechanisms that concurrently modulate the carbon, oxygen, and nitrogen cycles in OMZs and anoxic basins to ultimately contribute to refining their mechanistic predictions. </div>

 #### Multidisciplinary individual projects
  - Marie Sklodowska-Curie Fellowship.
 Key factors driving particulate organic matter fluxes and related dinitrogen losses in the main anoxic oxygen minimum zones of the world oceans (Noceanic).
 Award Period: 2019-2021. ***PI: R. Rasse***.
 France.